muskaan99/Computer-Vision-for-reading-American-Sign-Language/Installation_instructions.md

 # Code Structure

-* The complete code for the project to train and test multiple models is in ASL_Project.ipynb
+* The complete code for the project to train and test multiple models is in ASL_Project_Notebook.ipynb

 # Model Files